rangle/ngCourse2/handout/testing/redux/simple-actions.md

 # Testing Simple Actions

-Consider the following simple actions, from the redux chapter of this book:
+Consider the following simple actions, from the Redux chapter of this book:

 ```js
 import { Injectable } from '@angular/core';